prakashjayy/av_july_2017/README.md

 - I tried LSTMs and RNNs, Neural Networks, there are two aspects here, modelling individual stocks and all the stocks at a time, I faced memory issues and simple models led to underfitting.

 ### Things I should have tried:
-- Using **weighted moving averages**, Trend and other variables as features and training linear models on each stocks individually.
+- Using **exponential moving averages**, Trend and other variables as features and training linear models on each stocks individually.
 (I have seen trend in few stocks while plotting)
 - **Pair Trading** I have this concept in my mind during the entire competition but didn't give it a try as I was busy with usually work mentioned above.
 If we can check if there is any correlation between two stocks, this would be a great boost.
 - **Auto-Correlations (ACF) and using AR(N)** as features in linear models.
 I have previously not worked on daily data and making R-forecast package work on this has created some problems to me.
 Will check this in my free time.
 But building models on this will actually help.
 - The overall negitive correlation between price and Number of Sales is -0.43 using Spearman.
 It might be much more if i look at each stock individually.
 I could have used these while modelling using mv.